 The 2007 Law deals with the registration and enforcement of external civil asset recovery orders.
 This is defined as an order made by a court or tribunal (authorised to make such orders) in civil proceedings which specifies that property specified in the order is tainted property or specifies an amount of money to be money to be forfeited or recovered in lieu of tainted property (Article 1(1)).

 Once the order is registered it can, pursuant to Article 10 of the 2007 Law be enforced by the property in question being vested in, managed, dealt with and realised by the Viscount.
-Before doing so however, the Royal Court will give persons with any interest in the property a reasonable opportunity to make representations to the court.
+Before doing so however, the Royal Court will give persons with any interest in the property a reasonable opportunity to make representations to the Court.
+The United States Department of Justice has obtained such a judgment in Jersey, in what is believed to be the world's largest civil confiscation order in the long running Abacha litigation.

 There are also provisions within the 2007 Law for the receipt of evidence and for property restraint orders.